Mihndim2020/Maviance-QA-Evaluation/README.md

 # Maviance-QA-Evaluation
-These are tests automations with Cypress as part of Senior QA evaluation at Maviance PLC.
-The directory named Task-1-3-4 contains solutions for Task 1, 3 and 4.
+These are test automation with Cypress as part of the Senior QA evaluation at Maviance PLC.
+The directory named Task-1-3-4 contains solutions for Task 1, 3, and 4.

 ## Built With
 - Cypress